BibliothecaDAO/eternum-expansion-starter/README.md

 Read the dojo book [here](https://book.dojoengine.org/index.html) to discover the toolchain in depth.

-⚠️ Warning: Current version of eternum uses dojo v0.3.0-rc8, we're in the process of migating to the official 0.3.0 release.
-For now, please install v0.3.0-rc8 to sozo build using `dojoup --version v0.3.0-rc8`.

 ## Updating the remote eternum world

 1. In contracts directory, add your new models/systems